Disruptive, Impulse-Control, and Conduct Disorders - Children and Adolescents

 In Oppositional Defiant Disorder, the rules broken are usually those in the family and the school.
 Oppositional Defiant Disorder may occur in children of any age and in adolescents.
 Sometimes Oppositional Defiant Disorder leads to Conduct Disorder.

-- Arguing and refusing to obey rules at home and school
+- Refusing to obey rules at home and school

-- Failure to take responsibility for bad behavior or mistakes
+- Failing to take responsibility for bad behavior or mistakes

 - Resentment and looking for revenge